layer6ai-labs/RecSys2019/README.md

 #### Training an XGB model

-The XGB training hyper parameters we use for training model versions 1 and 2 are:
+The XGB training hyper parameters we use for training model versions 1 and 2 are
 ```
 * booster = gbtree
 * eta = 0.1